-If you want a different pop-up to show up (or none at all) on a particular page, you can use the page-specific publishing options.
+If you want a different pop-up to show up (or none at all) on a particular page, you can use the copy + paste method.

 - Create (or edit) a page or post in WordPress.

-- In the sidebar, select your timed and/or exit pop-up from the Page Specific Leadbox panel.
+- In the sidebar, select "Paste Drag & Drop Pop-up" from the Page Specific Pop-up panel.

 When you publish or update your page, your timed/exit pop-up will be there.
 You can also use a global pop-up if you’ve set one up, or select “None” to prevent any timed/exit pop-ups from appearing on your page.

 - Create a new page/post, or edit an existing one.

 - In the Visual editor, position your cursor wherever you’d like your pop-up, such as at the end of your post.